DjangoGirls/tutorial/en/css/README.md

-# CSS - make it pretty!
+# CSS – make it pretty!

 Our blog still looks pretty ugly, right?
 Time to make it nice!
 We will use CSS for that.

 ## What is CSS?

-Cascading Style Sheets (CSS) is a language used for describing the look and formatting of a website written in markup language (like HTML).
-Treat it as make-up for our webpage ;).
+Cascading Style Sheets (CSS) is a language used for describing the look and formatting of a website written in a markup language (like HTML).
+Treat it as make-up for our web page. ;)

 But we don't want to start from scratch again, right?
 Once more, we'll use something that programmers released on the Internet for free.
-You know, reinventing the wheel is no fun.
+Reinventing the wheel is no fun, you know.

 ## Let's use Bootstrap!